-Step 4: Send the three documents from steps 1-3 as a PDF, JPG, or PNG as well as a photo (headshot from shoulders up) as a JPG or PNG to NPPAStudents@eCommunity.com.
+Step 4: Email the three documents from steps 1-3 as a PDF, JPG, or PNG as well as a photo (headshot from shoulders up) as a JPG or PNG to NPPAStudents@eCommunity.com.

 - Once we receive all three forms in our office, we will be able to begin the placement process.

 - We will do everything we can to place you, but placement is not guaranteed.

 Step 5: If you have a preceptor confirmed, please continue to Step 6.
 If you do not have a preceptor yet, stop here.
 We will notify you if we find a preceptor for you and ask that you notify us if you find your own preceptor.

 - We will continue to search until we hear from you, are able to place you, or reach your scheduled start date without placement.
 Placement is not guaranteed.

 - Completed Educational Experience Rotation Agreement.
 Please download this form, complete it, and obtain your preceptor's signature.
 Save it as a PDF, JPG or PNG.
 You must have a separate agreement for each preceptor you work with.

 - Dates you are available to attend APP/Med Student Orientation and Epic Training.
 These are held most Mondays (except holidays) between 8 a.m. and 12:30 p.m.
 You may attend orientation within the month before the start of your rotation.
 Register by including your first and second choice dates in your email with your rotation agreement and photo.